-To view different types of fishing vessel data, on the top of the left panel, we have the Activity section.
-Within this section, you can enable Fishing or Presence
+To view different types of fishing vessel data, on the top of the left sidebar, we have the Activity section.

 - AIS data can be filtered by flag and gear type.